mathesar-foundation/mathesar-wiki/docs/design/specs/new-db-connection-form.md

 - `db` is pre-filled as a suggested database name only if no user database connections exist.
 If at least one connection exists to a user database, then the input is empty.

+- Under the "Create this database..." checkbox field, the help text includes a postgres user name in quotes.
+That user name is dynamic so as to match the user name of the chosen connection.

 - The "Connection nickname" field auto-updates as the user enters the database name, but the user can modify the "Connection nickname" value independently of "Database name".
 (This behavior of auto-generating a nickname is the reason for putting the field last.)